'Wow! You've got your hands full!'

 That's what I want to say on my bad days.

 People love to make comments.
 Sometimes well meaning and sometimes not.
 Sometimes the well meaning ones stir up bitterness in my heart.
 Like today, when a friend told me that she felt sorry for me.
-I had to chew on that one for a while and
+I had to chew on that one for a while and pray against the feelings of self pity that were trying to take root.

 The last thing she meant was to hurt me.
 She was trying to sympathize with the fact that Evie's 2 year attitude and Zoë's hungry belly were ruining the trip to the library that we had planned for Belle's birthday.
 We ended up leaving the library sooner than planned, and my friend stayed behind to enjoy a morning with her well-behaved children.